bennfocus/feast-hive/README.md

 # Feast Hive Support

 Hive is not included in current [Feast](https://github.com/feast-dev/feast) roadmap, this project intends to add Hive support for Offline Store.
 For more details, can check [this Feast issue](https://github.com/feast-dev/feast/issues/1686).

+**Important: This project is still developing and not ready for use yet, please let me know if any of you need it, I will probably put more time on it.**

 ## Quickstart